15 Jun 15 Top Maintenance Tips for Your Home

 13. Heating – check that central heating, radiators, pipework and tanks are working sufficiently and properly service them regularly to ensure optimum performance.

 14. Electricity – never make alterations to your electricity without qualified advice as amateur repairs can be dangerous.
-Your wiring should be checked by a professional if it is over ten years old and has not been inspected for more than 5 years, if fuses blow, you receive a shock from a socket, you see hot or discoloured fittings, or your cables are not secure.
+Your wiring should be checked by a professional if it is over ten years old and has not been inspected for more than 5 years, if fuses blow, you receive a shock from a socket, you see hot or discolored fittings, or your cables are not secure.
+Choose the best local electricians who are equipped with electrical tools like this heat shrink tubing so they can perform the job well.

 Regularly carry out these 15 tips to keep your home well maintained.
 Maintain your chimney, roof, guttering, joints, walls, damp-proof course, driveways, draining, ceiling, floor, plumbing, heating, electricity and appliances to keep your home in tip top condition and prevent further, more costly, damages.
 You can find further information about property maintenance here, or get in touch today for more advice on your home.